Ces12ned/Swift-MVVM/README.md

-# Swift_VIPER
+# Swift_MVVM
-A basic template of VIPER in Swift.
+A basic template of MVVM in Swift.